 Naturally, you might wonder: Who placed the wires in the patient’s chest?
 Where were the wires placed?
 How close were the wires placed to the new vein graft?
 How many pacing wires were used?
 I’m sure the jury wanted those answers too.

 At trial, the Defendant doctor and both of his surgical technicians testified that they had no recollection of placing the wires in the patient’s chest.
 They didn’t even know who put the wires in.

 Fine, I get it.
 They do hundreds of these surgeries every year, and they can’t possibly be expected to remember every single one.
 We can’t hold these people to a ridiculous standard.

-But the question is what was the most likely cause?
-The wires must have been placed too close to the vein graft or they must have become looped around the vein graft when they were inserted.
-Obviously, somebody was not paying careful attention when the wires were placed.
+But the question was the most likely cause?
+The wires must have been placed too close to the vein graft, or they must have become looped around the vein graft when they were inserted.
+Somebody was not paying careful attention when the wires were placed.
 How do we know that?
 Because if the wires had been placed correctly, this would not have happened.
 It really is that simple sometimes.

 Rod Gaston from our office tried the case.
 When the case first came in, Rod and I talked about whether we should take the case.
 It was not a no-brainer.

 We knew what the defense would be.
 We figured there would be no significant offer.
-It was zero as it turned out.
-We also knew that the doctor, while making an awful mistake, was a good doctor and a generally decent guy.
+It was zero, as it turned out.
+We also knew that the doctor, while making an awful mistake, was a good doctor and a decent guy.
 We also thought it was a meritorious case.
 After we agreed to take the case, Rod put on his chinstrap and didn’t pop it off until after the verdict came back on Friday.
-I’m proud of his effort and thrilled that this client was able to get justice and closure.
+I’m proud of his effort and thrilled that this client could get justice and closure.